na-na-hi/renget/archive/smgenskins.md

    Previously this used to refer to skins that could only be found and rolled within chests, but as of recently, TitanForge realised that nobody in their right mind buys chests, and so opened most of them up for direct purchase for a higher price. *Yes, for most of the game's history, if a skin was not in a chest, it was impossible to acquire through any other means - obviously some kind of abstract business genius at play.*
  - Crossover: What it says on the can.
     With these, their marketing and availability is not dicated by Titanforge, but rather whoever owns the source IP for them.
 Usually these are available at least a few months every year - after all, businesses wanna make money and they're not doing crossovers just for brand recognition.
  - Unlimited: These skins are functionally identical to the Limited ones, however have the addendum that they may one day return for acquisiton.
+Most recently Tier 4 and all recently released Tier 5's are limited, very rarely a Tier 3.
    You can also pick them up for an exorbitant price *(often the price of the entire event they came in, with none of the other rewards)*.
 Rather than 'Unlimited', they're more 'Un-Limited' - and this classification of skin likely exists because of such the outcry from people who missed out on events being frustrated that they literally could not give LoRez the stupid amount of money they had, for what they wanted *(LoRez, in their never-ending, ceasless moronicism - business geniuses - did not stop to think that making the most desirable skins in the game for some of the most popular and high-population playerbases, as hard-limited runs might piss people off)*.
  - Limited: These skins are never, ever coming back.
    Completely unobtainable outside of trying them in Jungle Practice; not even Skin Boosters temp-unlock these ones.
-These include the first few Event-collection-rewards *(including the first few Tier 5's up to Godslayer Ares)*, all the yearly Season-Ranked-Reward skins, the Season Pass 'Ascended' Recolours and a select few others.
+These include the first few Event-collection-rewards *(including the early Tier 5's up to Godslayer Ares)*, all the yearly Season-Ranked-Reward skins, the Season Pass 'Ascended' Recolours and a select few others.
 It's a common cope that *"hurr durr you can technically get one (1) out of a small selection if you donate literal thousands of dolleridoos during Titanforge's yearly charity stream"*, and while, yes, you can get one via this method; in practical terms, even Moby-Dick tier whales are realistically unable to even get their flippers on these ever again.
     *Oh, and take my word as general life-advice on this one, by-and-large every public charity is a scam - be it money laundering, to tax avoidance programs, to severe corruption for lazy embezzling fucks living off of the back of others, to things even as extreme as international covers for political subversives and regime changers.
 If you aren't a cynic about those things, you've either not worked for one, not worked with one or are developmentally retarded (and so, won't see a dime of help from one).
 You want to help people charitably, do it yourself.
 You wanna feed the homeless?
 Do it yourself.
 You wanna help vulnerable kids?
 Adopt.
 You wanna save the environment?
 Pick up layabout litter yourself and plant your own trees.
 You wanna do it on an international scale?
 Convince the public and invade your altruistic target of choice, and force them to.
 If it's not small, local, apolitical and with a reasonable + achievable mission statement (local homeless shelters, local orphanages, local animal shelters etc); distrust it instinctively.
 You'll do more harm than good if you don't.
 Just like half the orgs that LoRez throws money at.*

+***

 The only skins you'll often hear referred to by their Tiers are the rare and generally-coveted 'Tier 5's; the highest-effort skins in the game, often with completely new systems in place just to get them working - complete with a complete revamp of the God's appearance, abilities and animations; often spearheading a new skinline theme entirely.
 One such example is how the Hou Yi Tier 5 has over x8 the amount of code put into his appearance compared to Hou Yi's default model, or how the forme-shift system was specifically created for the Thanatos T5 *(then later used in multiple Gods in their own right)*.
 Usually these skins feature as the collection-reward for the major events of SMITE, and are released at a rate of ~1-2 per year.
-On the surface these are expensive *(as they are targetted at whales)*, but you can net them during their release event, often for much less if you simply game the system.
+On the surface these are expensive *(as they are targeted at whales)*, but you can net them during their release event, often for much less if you simply game the system.
 For example, the Tier 5's that release alongside Odyssey events can be netted for ~4,000 Gems *(again, still a huge amount, but half-price is more realistic for most players)*.
 While there are more than two skin-release events per year, not every event has an associated Tier 5.
 As of writing, the following skins are the only Tier 5 Skins in the game:

  - Archon Thanatos (Odyssey 2015)